Yanir-R/User-management-system/README.md

 [<img src=https://devicon.dev/devicon.git/icons/typescript/typescript-plain.svg width="40" height="40" />](https://github.com/microsoft/TypeScript)
 [<img src=https://devicon.dev/devicon.git/icons/mongodb/mongodb-original-wordmark.svg width="40" height="40" />](https://www.mongodb.com/)
 [<img src=https://devicon.dev/devicon.git/icons/nodejs/nodejs-original-wordmark.svg width="40" height="40" />](https://nodejs.org/en/)

-## Motivation
-I created the project in order to specialize in the technologies I used and show my programming abilities

-## How to use?
-If people like your project they’ll want to learn how they can use it.
-To do so include step by step guide to use your project.

 #### Anything else that seems useful